rfshelley/Documentation/tools-and-ide/account-mgmt.rst

 *My Devices* will show all devices attached to any of your Hubs.
-Choosing a particular device will give a comprehensive look at all of the attributes of your device, with the opportunity to observe all events that have taken place, by clicking on *List Events*.
+Choosing a particular device will give a comprehensive look at all of the attributes of your device, with the opportunity to observe all Events that have taken place, by clicking on *List Events*.

 ----